 I am looking forward to working with the members in this chamber who are actually supportive of the substance of this motion.
-We are getting on with the work, and we look forward to updating the Assembly on the planning work that is required to deliver the outcomes in housing and better infrastructure for this important part of our city.
+We are getting on with the work, and we look forward to updating the Assembly on the planning work that is required to deliver the outcomes in housing and in better infrastructure for this important part of our city.

 MR WERNER-GIBBINGS (Brindabella) (3.37): I am going to start my short contribution with a lot of thankyous and then go to a few disagreements.
-My first thankyou is to you, Mr Assistant Speaker, Mr Cain, for taking the chair when I promised it would be a short statement.
+My first thankyou is to you, Mr Assistant Speaker, for coming down and taking the chair when I promised it would be a short statement.
 It was, but then everyone got up to speak in front of me.
 I appreciate you making this contribution possible.
-I obviously thank my colleague, Ms Tough, for bringing this motion forward and giving us the opportunity to talk about it, and for the lovely words she spoke at the end.
-I did not write them for her; they were for real.
-I am very, very grateful, and she has my support in the work that she is doing on behalf of Brindabella.
-I thank the minister for his response and support for us as representatives of Brindabella, and for his larger guidance on the vision that the government has for the south side of Canberra-in this case, Tuggeranong.
-I also thank my colleagues Ms Morris and "Lord Speaker" Mr Parton for their contributions.
+Thank you, obviously, to my colleague, Ms Tough, for bringing this motion forward and giving us the opportunity to talk about it and for the lovely words she spoke at the end.
+I did not write them for you; they were for real.
+I am very, very grateful, and you do have my support in the work that you are doing on behalf of Brindabella.
+Thank you to the minister for his response and support for us as representatives of Brindabella and for his larger guidance on the vision that the government has for the south side of Canberra, in this case Tuggeranong.
+Thank you as well to my colleagues Ms Morris and "Lord Speaker" Mr Parton for their contributions.